Fear & Hunger: Gameplay

+Screenshot of a promotional video displaying the Mercenary and Dark Priest (named Cahara and Enki in the actual game) in a battle against a boss, the Crow Mauler.

-At the start of the game the player chooses one of the four playable classes: The Mercenary, Cahara; The Knight, D’arce; The Dark Priest, Enki; or The Outlander, Ragnvaldr.
+At the start of the game the player chooses one of four characters, each with their own character class: Cahara the Mercenary, D'arce the Knight, Enki the Dark Priest, or Ragnvaldr the Outlander.
 The player then selects their backstory, the answers of which grant special items or abilities.
 The player will be prompted to choose one of four difficulty options, the last of which must be unlocked to use.
-The player must then traverse the dungeons of Fear & Hunger, dodging or fighting the many monsters and traps that occupy the dungeon.
+The player must then traverse the dungeons of Fear & Hunger, avoiding or fighting the many monsters and traps that occupy the dungeon.
 Throughout the game, the player can meet numerous NPCs, some of which can be recruited to the player's party.
 Some of these NPCs are hostile at first, but can be brought to the players side through different actions, item interactions, and dialogues.
-Regardless of which character you choose, you will be able to find the other three character options within the dungeon, and all can be recruited if the player performs correct actions.
+Regardless of which character you choose, you will be able to find the other three character options within the dungeon, and all can be recruited if the player performs correct actions, unless you are playing on hard mode.

-The game features a "turn-based strategic dismember combat system" where characters can target different body parts of their enemies.
+The game features a "turn-based strategic dismember combat system" where characters can target specific body parts of their enemies.
 Player attacks are often single-turn options, while enemy characters are given different attacks on different limbs.
 Likewise, enemy attacks can cause the playable characters to permanently lose limbs, affecting their speed and ability to use weapons.
 The player must also maintain their hunger and sanity which both worsen over time.
-Many actions throughout the game, including saving, are determined through a coin toss mechanic, with the player having to correctly predict an outcome of 'heads' or 'tails'.

-The game features multiple endings based on choices made by the player.
+Many actions throughout the game, including saving and avoiding instant death, are determined through a coin toss mechanic, with the player having to correctly predict an outcome of 'heads' or 'tails'.
+The game also features multiple endings based on choices made by the player and the selected difficulty.

-The game also features a difficulty mode called "Dungeon Nights," an adventure/dating sim with both elements from the base game, as well as elements parodying dating games.
+The game also features a hidden difficulty mode called "Dungeon Nights," an adventure/dating sim with both elements from the base game, as well as elements parodying dating games.
 The goal of this mode is to secure one of the many NPCs as a date for the Prom.
 These NPCs include characters one could recruit, as well as gods and major enemies.
+It is unlocked by naming your character Schoolboy, schoolgirl, or schoolkid.

+Synopsis

+Fear & Hunger employs minimalist storytelling to convey its plot and lore.
+Historical events in the world and their significance are mostly told through optional dialogue, readable "book" items and world design; what happens over the course of the game, and in what order, varies heavily based on the player's actions.